Harrisonl/Blex/README.md

 1. Click [Issues](https://github.com/harrisonl/blex/issues) and select a feature you want to tackle

-2. Pull down the code and get the project setup or alternatively run the setup shell script to do it for you (coming soon)
+2. Pull down the code and get the project setup or alternatively run the setup shell script to do it for you `./setup.sh`

 3. Create a branch with a name resembling the issue you want to tackle